kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

+# DEPRECATION NOTICE: This repo has been deprecated in favor of the official docs at https://docs.kurtosis.com/quickstart

 Kurtosis Ethereum Quickstart
 ============================
 The instructions below will walk you through spinning up an Ethereum network in a Kurtosis sandbox, interacting with it, and migrating the logic into a test.
 By the end of this tutorial, you will have a rudimentary Ethereum test in Typescript that you can begin to modify on your own.